Let us know when and where you’re going

 Be aware though that the following fees and charges are charged when withdrawing cash from ATMs overseas:

-- Westpac will charge a $5 fee when you withdraw money from ATMs not part of our Global ATM Alliance.
+- Westpac will charge you a $5 fee in local currency when you withdraw money using your HandyCard or Debit Mastercard from ATM's not part of our Global ATM Alliance.
 However, checking your account balance is free and account balances will be displayed in local currency.

 - Some overseas banks may apply an additional fee for ATM withdrawals.
-This should be brought to your attention before you proceed with the transaction and can be avoided by using one of our Global ATM Alliance partner ATMs.
+This should be brought to your attention before you proceed, however we cannot guarantee this.
+The fee can be avoided by using one of our Global ATM Alliance partner ATMs.

 A Foreign Transaction Fee is payable as a percentage of the Australian dollar value of any Foreign Transaction.